ellie-b/GeoShpr/README.md

 Work was supported by the [Applied Geospatial Research Group] and [UW Glaciology].

-Development of this aoftware is ongoing, please submit feature requests and bug reports to help us improve it!
+Development of this software is ongoing, please submit feature requests and bug reports to help us improve it!

 ## License